-This post tells you everything you need to know about St Lucia jellyfish including the types of jellyfish in St Lucia, if they’re harmful to humans and how to identify them.
+In this post I cover everything you need to know about jellyfish in St Lucia including the types of jellyfish you’ll see, if they’re harmful to humans and how to identify them.

 Are There Jellyfish in St Lucia?

-There are no deadly jellyfish in the waters around St Lucia.
-In extremely rare cases, people have been stung by jellyfish in St Lucia but most stings are mild.
+In extremely rare cases, a few people have been stung by jellyfish but most stings are mild.

 The majority of tourists have a safe and enjoyable trip so if you’re just visiting St Lucia for a vacation then you have little to worry about when it comes to jellyfish.